-.
-Desci ription of Academic Honesty Violation
+Descriptio 1.
+2. n of Academic Honesty Violation Student's Name

-1. Student's Name
+2. Eo aviltzz Mansharla

-2. Faculty Member's Name
+Faculty Member's Name

 3. Academic Department

 4. Course Label and Number Section Number

 5.

 6. Date of Incident Time of Incident

-7. Place
+7.

 8. Nature and Description of Offense

 9. Witnesses to the Incident (if applicable):

-Name
+Name Contact Info

-Name
+Name Contact Info

 10. Recommended Penalty by Faculty Member (check all that apply)

-is contemplated. c conduct from the instructor.
+a.
+This is a warning of unacceptable academ is contemplated. ic conduct from the instructor.
 Nor further action

 b.
-Grade of "F" for the exam, paper, or assign nments.
+Grade of "F" for the exam, paper, or assig gnments.

 c.
 Grade of "F" for the course.

-action under CSU Student Code of Conduct Policy.
+d.
+Recommend further university disciplinar y action under CSU Student Code of Conduct Policy.

 e.
 Other:

-(faculty member's signature) (date signed)
+(faculty member's signature)